Fund-vs-fund · Diversified

 Why these two differ

-Fee structure is the next most consequential difference.
-Simplicity charges an annual fund charge of 0.25%, compared with ANZ Investments' 0.90% — a 0.65 percentage point differential that compounds materially over longer holding periods.
-The five-year return figures reflect some of this divergence: Simplicity Growth returned 6.00% per annum versus 2.96% for the ANZ OneAnswer Balanced Fund, though comparing these directly is complicated by the funds' differing growth-asset exposures.
+Fees diverge sharply.
+Simplicity discloses an annual fund charge of 0.25%, compared with ANZ Investments' 0.90% — a 0.65 percentage point difference that compounds materially over time.
+The five-year return figures follow the same direction: Simplicity's Growth Investment Fund returned 6.00% per annum versus 2.96% for the OneAnswer Balanced Fund over the same period, though the difference in growth asset weighting is a significant explanatory factor and past returns are not a reliable indicator of future performance.

-Always verify current fees, returns, and holdings against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before making any investment decision.
+Neither fund is a KiwiSaver scheme account product in this comparison; both are retail managed funds.
+Always verify current figures against each fund's product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.

 What's different at a glance